Analytical Skills in Science (9421.3)

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-The contact hours for each student consists of 72 hours of lectures and laboratory classes for this unit.
-The remaining 78 hours of the nominal workload should be used to prepare for lectures, laboratories and assessments.
+The contact hours for each student consists of 72 hours of workshops classes for this unit.
+The remaining 78 hours of the nominal workload should be used to prepare for workshops and assessments.

 Students should attend all classes.
 As a guideline, students with less than 85% attendance are placing their studies at risk as students with poor attendance will find it difficult to keep up with the workload.